 The IRS does not mandate how much employers must reimburse their employees for their mileage, if they elect to do so.
 Such reimbursement can be full or partial, as calculated by using either the IRS standard mileage rate or a fixed and variable rate (an allowance combining a cents-per-mile rate with a flat amount).

-The standard mileage rate for 2017 is 53.5 cents per mile.
+The current standard mileage rate for 2022 is 58.5 cents per mile.
 Thus, your reimbursement of 45 cents per mile is partial, not full.
-You may deduct the remaining 8.5 cents per mile as an unreimbursed employee business expense.
+You may deduct the remaining 13.5 cents per mile as an unreimbursed employee business expense.

 However, this deduction is limited because it is a miscellaneous itemized deduction.
 You can deduct it only if you itemize your personal deductions on IRS Schedule A. If you do itemize, you may deduct your unreimbursed business mileage expenses only if, and to the extent, that they, along with your other miscellaneous itemized deductions (if any), exceed 2% of your adjusted gross income.